hbctraining/main/registrations/AllFunders_Intro-bulkRNAseq-PartII-and-Intro-to-R-bundle.md

 - Harvard Medical School researcher in a lab on the Quad, with grants administered by HMS Gordon Hall
 - Harvard School of Dental Medicine researcher, with grants administered by HMS Gordon Hall
 - Graduate student at the Harvard Medical School
-- Researcher affiliated with the [Dana-Farber / Harvard Cancer Center (DF/HCC](https://www.dfhcc.harvard.edu)).
+- Researcher affiliated with the [Dana-Farber / Harvard Cancer Center (DF/HCC](https://www.dfhcc.harvard.edu)) OR
+- an AIDS researcher affiliated with Harvard Center for AIDS Research (CFAR)

 *If you are unsure of your eligibility, please register anyway and we will get back to you.*